-Free 12-Day Advent Embroidery Pattern: Frost & Flora Bauble
+Stitch Along with the 12-Day Advent Embroidery Kit: Frost & Flora Bauble

-Welcome to this year’s Advent Embroidery Pattern – The Frost & Flora Bauble! 🎄
+Welcome to this year’s Advent Embroidery – The Frost & Flora Bauble! 🎄

 I’m continuing the bauble theme for another year, and this design is a fun, festive way to count down to Christmas!
-It’s a 12-Day Advent design, and just like last year, the pattern is completely FREE! 🎉 If you'd like a full embroidery kit with everything ready to go, I have those available in my shop too.
+It’s a 12-Day Advent embroidery kit, with each day adding a little more stitching until your bauble is beautifully finished.

-🪡Start stitching on the December 13th and enjoy 12 days of festive embroidery as you count down to Christmas 🎄
+🪡 Start stitching on December 13th and enjoy 12 days of festive embroidery as you count down to Christmas 🎄

-🪡Or, if you’d like to pace yourself and leave room for allll the other festive things going on, start on the December 1st and stitch every other day
+🪡 Or, if you’d like to pace yourself (and leave room for allll the other festive things going on), start on December 1st and stitch every other day.

-A booklet with step-by-step instructions, embroidery guides, stitch guides, tips, a QR link to this blog for quick access to the videos and a countdown tick sheet
+• A full instruction booklet with step-by-step guides, stitch tips, embroidery guides, and a QR link to this blog for quick access to all the daily video tutorials – plus a cute little countdown tick sheet to keep track of your progress

 🪡Just like last year, I'll be making a reel for each day’s stitching and posting them on my social media!
 I'll add links to each video here in the blog as they go live, so you can easily follow along.